 - Pour in enough cold water to cover the cabbage and leave to stand for 2 hours with a plate over the top to keep it all submerged in the brine.

-- Rinse the salt from the cabbage in a colander.
+- Rinse the salt from the cabbage in a colander, reserving the brine.
 Leave it to stand for half an hour to drain thoroughly.

 - In a mortar and pestle (or small food processor), mash the ginger, garlic, chilli and sugar together into a paste.